cmateu/galstreams/README.md

 	mwsts=galstreams.MWStreams(verbose=True)

 Running this in verbose mode will print the each of the library’s stream names as they are initialized.
 The resulting object, mwsts, contains the footprint information for each of the streams and clouds registered in the library.
+By default the MWStreams object will only create the default track for each of the distinct stellar streams in the library.
+To explore all tracks available you can set implement_Off=True.

+Each stream track is referenced by it's unique TrackName.
+You can list the available TrackNames by doing:

+  mwsts.keys()

+The MWStreams object also has a *summary* attribute, a dictionary summarising properties for all the streams in the library:

+  mwsts.summary.head()

 To make a quick plot of the stream’s library stored in the mwsts object use: